thanu-9/Integer-Palindrome/README.md

 ## Highlights
 * Works well and returns the correct output.
-* The code is efficient
+* Godd use of stringbulider function
-* The number of tests done is limited
+* Better code efficiency

 ## Imrovements
 * The number of tests done is limited and it can be improved.